 - Medical bills

-- Replacement of lost income
+- Loss of future income and benefits

 “Honest, principled, and compassionate.
 Murphy Law is really about taking care of others and serving something much greater than themselves.
 They were incredibly helpful in guiding me through the entire process.
 Their knowledge and experience is vast.
 Exemplary work ethics.
 Often times I struggled, they were always there to support me.
-I am eternally grateful and truly inspired by the staff at Murphy Law Firm.”
+I am eternally grateful and truly inspired by the staff at Murphy Law Firm.